Efficient and Robust Block Designs for Order-of-Addition Experiments: Construction algorithms and examples

-{\bf Example 3 } Table~\ref{tb:12} shows a block OofA design for $m=5$, $k=3$, and $n_B=12$, corresponding to the case where $\lambda = 0$, $\gamma = 2$, and $\delta = 2$.
-Thus, $d_A' = \emptyset$ in step 2, and LSs $L_1, \cdots, L_{8}$ (included in $C_1$ and $C_2$) are selected as candidates in step 3.
-After performing step 4 $I_1 = 500$ times, step 4(e) $I_2 = 50$ times, and step 4(f) $I_3 = 50$ times, the algorithm finally selects $L_1$ and $L_6$ for runs 1-10 in block 1, $L_4$ and $L_7$ for runs 13-22 in block 2, and $L_8$ and $L_5$ for runs 25-34 in block 3.
-Additionally, row 5 of $L_3$ and row 1 of $L_2$ are used for runs 11-12 in block 1, row 3 of $L_3$ and row 3 of $L_2$ for runs 23-24 in block 2, and row 5 of $L_2$ and row 1 of $L_3$ for runs 35-36 in block 3.
-Table~\ref{tb:27} shows a block OofA design for $m=5$, $k=2$, and $n_B=27$, corresponding to the case where $\lambda = 1$, $\gamma = 1$, and $\delta = 2$.
+{Table~\ref{tb:12} presents the resulting block OofA design obtained after executing the algorithm with $I_1 = 500$, $I_2 = 50$, and $I_3 = 50$ iterations.
+The algorithm} selects $L_1$ and $L_6$ for runs 1-10 in block 1, $L_4$ and $L_7$ for runs 13-22 in block 2, and $L_8$ and $L_5$ for runs 25-34 in block 3.
+Additionally, row 5 of $L_3$ and row 1 of $L_2$ are used for runs 11-12 in block 1, row 3 of $L_3$ and row 3 of $L_2$ for runs 23-24 in block 2, and row 5 of $L_2$ and row 1 of $L_3$ for runs 35-36 in block 3. {Appendix Table~\ref{tb:27}} shows {another} block OofA design for $m=5$, $k=2$, and $n_B=27$, corresponding to the case where $\lambda = 1$, $\gamma = 1$, and $\delta = 2$.
 The candidates for constructing the design are COAs $C_1$ and $C_2$, and LSs $L_9, \cdots, L_{12}$ (included in $C_3$).
 First, in step 2, $C_1$ and $C_2$ are assigned to runs 1-20 in block 1 and runs 28-47 in block 2, respectively.
 Then, after performing step 4 $I_1 = 500$ times, step 4(e) $I_2 = 50$ times, and step 4(f) $I_3 = 50$ times, the algorithm finally selects $L_{9}$ for runs 21-25 in block 1, $L_{11}$ for runs 48-52 in block 2, rows 2 and 4 of $L_{10}$ for runs 26-27 in block 1, and rows 5 and 3 of $L_{10}$ for runs 53-54 in block 2.
 Their word length patterns can be found in Table~\ref{tb:wlp}.
 It shows that the two designs achieve small $w_l^P$ and $w_l^B$ values that are close to, or equal to, those of the full block OofA designs.

-{A pseudocode for the proposed construction algorithm is presented in Algorithm~\ref{al:1}, which integrates the methods of Constructions~1 to 3. }